haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/about.md

 [Graduate School of Science](https://www.omu.ac.jp/sci/en/), [Osaka Metropolitan University](https://www.omu.ac.jp/en/) in Japan.

+**IMPORTANT**: I will leave math academia in March 2024 and join a company in April 2024.
+See [here (Japanese)](/acadexit/) for more details if you are interested in why I decided to leave academia.

+This site will available after March 2024, but I haven't decided whether I will update this site or not, and its contents.

+The e-mail address below will not be available after March 2024.

 # [FD Applet](/fd-applet/) - an applet for Finite-Dimentional algebras has been released!

 **Online version: <https://fd-applet.dt.r.appspot.com/>**